-The risk of jihadist attacks targeting security and foreign targets to be very high during 2018, driven by the Islamic State's attempts to expand its operational capabilities beyond the Sinai.
+The risk of jihadist attacks targeting security and foreign targets is likely to be very high into 2019, driven by the Islamic State's attempts to expand its operational capabilities beyond the Sinai.
 This is likely to decrease in the one-year outlook if the state can maintain the costs of an extended counter-terrorism campaign.
 In North Sinai, the army's increased deployment of troops has reduced the frequency of Islamic State attacks since February 2018.
 South Sinai governorate likely remains an aspirational target.
 The risk of improvised explosive device (IED) attacks on Christian minorities, and security forces is greatest in Greater Cairo, the Nile Delta, and Suez Canal cities.

 President Sisi is highly likely to maintain the Mubarak-era position of good relations and counter-terrorism co-operation with Israel, in large part with the objective of containing the Sinai insurgency and increasing economic integration with Israel and accommodating Gulf monarchies.
 Accordingly, Egypt is extremely unlikely to unilaterally cancel the 1979 Camp David peace treaty, and a war with Israel is very unlikely during Sisi's tenure.
 Egypt will also probably continue providing military assistance to the Tobruk-based Libyan government against the Islamic State.
-Egypt's military would be seriously overstretched if it attempted a counter-insurgency campaign in Libya while maintaining military operations in Sinai.
+Egypt’s military would be overstretched if it attempted a counter-insurgency campaign in Libya while maintaining military operations in Sinai.

 Vaccines required to enter the country